Hiking the Sydenham Section

-The Sydenham Section of the Bruce Trail continues northbound after the Beaver Valley section, starting in the almost deserted hamlet of Blantyre, on Grey County Road 12, and then winds its way along the Niagara Escarpment for about 170 kilometres until it arrives in Bluewater Park in downtown Wiarton.
+The Sydenham Section of the Bruce Trail continues northbound after the Beaver Valley section, starting in the quiet little hamlet of Blantyre, on Grey County Road 12, and then winds its way along the Niagara Escarpment for about 170 kilometres until it arrives in Bluewater Park in downtown Wiarton.

 Leaving Blantyre, the Trail passes through hardwood forests and farms, past wetlands, small creeks, the lovely Walters Falls, and features some beautiful lookouts over the Big Head valley.

 Turning north, the Trail soon arrives at the Bognor Marsh Management Area.
 Bognor Marsh includes upland forests, three major marshes, natural regeneration areas, and several small springs feeding the marsh and stream system, which are home to a variety of waterfowl and other marsh-living animals, birds and plants.
 The Trail passes by an education shelter, and follows boardwalks with interpretive signs, and a viewing tower from which to enjoy the marsh and its inhabitants.

 The Trail soon passes through the BTC’s Silent Valley property, a fascinating area to explore geology, history, and cultural heritage.
 Read the book for more details!
 This property is one of many purchased by the BTC in recent years, with donations from many members and other conservation minded individuals, to preserve and protect tracts of Escarpment land for perpetuity.

 The small community of Woodford soon greets the hiker, with Side Trails to visit more of the local geology.

 The Trail then heads out to the Bayview Escarpment Provincial Nature Reserve, with broad, sweeping outlooks over the Meaford Tank Range, and beyond to Georgian Bay and as far as Collingwood.